universeye/LilNews/README.md

 # DZ News App

-SwiftUI, A news app, follow the courses by [tundsdev](https://twitter.com/tundsdev).
+SwiftUI, A news app, follow the courses by [tundsdev](https://twitter.com/tundsdev), and some features added myself, like pull to refresh, launching splash screen, environment tint color.

 # Menu